What does a Mechanical Engineer do?

 - Bachelor's degree in Mechanical Engineering or a related field.

-- Proficiency in CAD software (e.g., AutoCAD, SolidWorks, CATIA).
+- Proficiency in CAD software (e.g., SolidWorks, AutoCAD, CATIA).

 Is becoming a Mechanical Engineer a good career path?

-Choosing this career path has its own set of advantages and challenges.
-Here are some pros and cons to consider:
+Working as a mechanical engineer comes with both advantages and challenges.
+Below are some pros and cons to consider:

 - Pros: